andrew/ultimate-awesome/README.md

 - [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners.
 Official repo for A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [awesome-lisp-languages](https://github.com/dundalek/awesome-lisp-languages) - A list of Lisp-flavored programming languages.
+- [awesome-deep-rl](https://github.com/kengz/awesome-deep-rl) - A curated list of awesome Deep Reinforcement Learning resources.
 - [macos-apps](https://github.com/learn-anything/macos-apps) - Awesome macOS apps.
 - [awesome-codeigniter](https://github.com/codeigniter-id/awesome-codeigniter) - A list of awesome Codeigniter core, helpers, hooks, language, libraries, third party and other cool resources for CodeIgniter :fire:.
-- [awesome-runners](https://github.com/jonico/awesome-runners) - A curated list of awesome self-hosted GitHub Action runners in a large comparison matrix.
 - [awesome-useful-websites](https://github.com/atakanaltok/awesome-useful-websites) - Hand-curated list of awesome and useful websites.
 - [Awesome-Jailbreak-on-LLMs](https://github.com/yueliu1999/Awesome-Jailbreak-on-LLMs) - Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.